Skaihen/Nabu/README.md

 # Nabu

-A todos + notes apps built with angular/capacitor.
+A todo + notes apps built with angular/capacitor.